Health & Wellness

 Perfecting and Protecting What Goes on Your Plate

-Every package of C. Wirthy Atlantic Salmon you buy has been cultivated by the strictest quality assurance standards and is 100 percent traceable from the moment it goes into the water all the way to your table.
 Our farms employ the latest technology in harvesting, processing and distribution and follow the guidelines established by the FDA and other international regulatory bodies.
 By monitoring the health of our fish, we give you the confidence of knowing that you’re eating right and promoting a life of well-being.
-Our fish come from both Chile and Norway.
-These countries are not only leaders in aquaculture technology but they also have the perfect geographic conditions to raise healthy fish with long coastlines and proper sea temperatures as well as unpolluted water.
+Our fish come from Chile.
+This country is not only a leader in aquaculture technology but they also have the perfect geographic conditions to raise healthy fish with long coastlines and proper sea temperatures as well as unpolluted water.
 The careful harvesting of our salmon includes:

 For More Information